Prosecutor wants to know NFL's punishment for 'Pacman' Jones

 - Woman killed in wrong-way collision with ambulance on I-5

-Jones says he anticipates the charges will be dismissed.
+Jones said afterward he didn’t think he should have been arrested and that he anticipates the charges will be dismissed.

-Deters said he sees Jones as someone who needs help.
+Deters said he sees Jones, 33, as someone who needs help.

+Jones was suspended as a Tennessee Titan by the NFL throughout the 2007 season, then was suspended again during the 2008 season as a member of the Dallas Cowboys.

+Jones pleaded an equivalent of no contest to a misdemeanor charge of conspiracy to commit disorderly conduct in a 2007 Las Vegas strip club melee.
+He was blamed for instigating violence that led to the shooting by someone else of two club employees, one left paralyzed from the waist down.
+Jones was ordered to pay more than $12.4 million in damages.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.